OneXray/onexray.com/content.en/docs/home/outbound/xraySetting/index.md

 ## inboundTag

-Generally, there are three inbounds, namely `socksIn`, `httpIn`, and `dnsQuery`.
+Generally, there are three inbounds, namely `tunIn`, `pingIn`, and `dnsQuery`.

 When you specify `tag` for the DNS server, there will be more inbounds.

-In Tun mode, there is only one inbound, namely `socksIn`.
+In Tun mode, there is only one inbound, namely `tunIn`.

 ## outboundTag